certara/pyDarwin/docs/Overview.rst

 Three user defined file locations can be set in the :ref:`options file<Options>`.
 In addition to the folders that are user defined the project directory (project_dir) is the folder where template, token and options files are located.
 The user define folders are:

 #. output_dir - Folder where all the files that considered as results will be put, such as results.csv and Final* files.
 Default value is working_dir/output.
-May make sense to be set to project_dir if version control of the project and the results is intended.
+May make sense to be set to project_dir if version control of the project and the results are intended.

 #. temp_dir - NONMEM models are run in subfolders of this folder Default value is working_dir/temp.
 May be deleted after search finished/stopped if :ref:`remove_temp_dir <remove_temp_dir_options_desc>` is set to true.